Russian landlords feel the pinch as COVID-19 hits incomes and rents

 Nina, a 44-year old office manager from Moscow who did not want her surname published, is one those who has reduced her rent to ensure she has tenants.

-Before the crisis, she used to let her Moscow apartment to a student from Georgia’s breakaway region of Abkhazia for 55,000 roubles a month, which in early 2020 was around $900 but is now worth only about $727.
+Before the crisis, she used to let her Moscow apartment to a student from Georgia's breakaway region of Abkhazia for 55,000 roubles a month, which in early 2020 was around $900 but is now worth only about $727 RUBUTSTN=MCX.

 Reporting by Andrey Ostroukh, Elena Fabrichnaya, Gabrielle Tétrault-Farber, Tatiana Voronova and Olesya Astakhova; Writing by Andrey Ostroukh; Editing by Katya Golubkova and Timothy Heritage